SSN vs ITIN — What Immigrants Need to Know for Taxes

 If you are not eligible for a Social Security Number but have U.S. tax obligations, applying for an ITIN is a necessary step.

+What to submit: You must prove two things — your foreign status and your identity.
+A passport is the most straightforward document because it proves both at once.
 You must also typically submit a completed federal tax return with your W-7 application, unless you qualify for one of the specific exceptions listed on the form.

-ITIN expiration: ITINs can expire if they are not used on a federal tax return for three consecutive years, or due to IRS changes to certain ITIN ranges.
-If your ITIN has expired, you will need to renew it before filing your taxes.
-You can check whether your ITIN is current on the IRS website.
+ITIN expiration: ITINs can expire if not used on a federal tax return for three consecutive years, or due to IRS changes to certain ITIN ranges.
+Check whether your ITIN is still current before filing.
+If it has expired, you will need to renew it first.

 What Happens If You Get an SSN After Having an ITIN?